top of page

 Once elected, the policy board meets to select officers.
 This year, the board met on June 30 in Oklahoma City.

-OSCO policy board 2024-25
+OSCO policy board 2025-26

 Feng Li

 Feng "Fiby" Li represents Casady School on the OSCO board.
-Her son, high school junior Raymond Jiang, has been playing tournament chess for seven years.
+Her son, high school senior Raymond Jiang, has been playing tournament chess for seven years.
 Fiby credits the hard work of OSCO volunteers for making Raymond's introduction to tournament chess such a positive one.

 "I decided to volunteer to pay back this chess community that has served my son and I so well," she said.
 "This position allows me to utilize what I know to help chess kids in Oklahoma while continuing to improve myself alongside my son."